Argentina dominates Romania for easy World Cup win

 Send to a friend

-INVERCARGILL, New Zealand(AP) Argentina scored four tries in the first 30 minutes to overwhelm Romania 43-8 on Saturday, showing plenty of the attacking flair lacking in its opening loss to England.
+INVERCARGILL, New Zealand(AP) Argentina scored four tries in the first 30 minutes to overwhelm Romania 43-8 on Saturday, showing plenty of the attacking flair it lacked in its opening loss to England.

 In the last of three World Cup matches played at Rugby Park Stadium, New Zealand's southernmost city turned on its best spring weather - sunny but cool - and its most vocal crowd highlighted by singing, chanting South Americans enjoying the Pumas' win.

 Argentina dominated the setpiece and breakdown despite losing to England 13-9 last weekend.
-The Pumas pack again dominated against Romania, but this time the backline unleashed some potent attack to lead 26-8 by halftime.
+The Pumas pack dominated Romania, but this time the backline unleashed some potent attack to lead 26-8 by halftime.

-Santiago Fernandez, Juan Manuel Leguizamon, Juan Figallo and Lucas Gonzalez Amorosino, voted man of the match, scored the first-half tries, converting Argentina's glut of possession into a substantial lead.
+Santiago Fernandez, Juan Manuel Leguizamon, Juan Figallo and Lucas Gonzalez Amorosino scored the first-half tries, converting a glut of possession into points.
 In the second half, replacements Juan Jose Imhoff and Genaro Fessia added Argentina's fifth and sixth tries.

 Center Martin Rodriguez kicked five conversions and a penalty for 13 points.
 Winger Iionel Cazan scored the lone try for Romania, while Tiberius Dimofte kicked a penalty.